Adjoa Andoh: Personal life

 Andoh met her husband, Howard Cunnell, in 1994 when he took over the bookshop at Battersea Arts Centre, where Andoh's theatre company Wild Iris had an office.
-They have been together since late 1995, married in 2001 and have two daughters together (b.
-1996 and 1997).
-Andoh also has a daughter from a previous relationship (b.
-1985/86).
-Cundell has worked as a lecturer, writer, scuba diving instructor and a lifeguard.
+They have been together since late 1995, married in 2001 and have two children.
+Andoh also has a daughter from a previous relationship.
+Cunnell has worked as a lecturer, writer, scuba diving instructor, and a lifeguard.
 The couple live in Sussex as of 2022, having previously lived in Brixton.

-In October 2009, Andoh was licensed as a lay preacher in the Church of England.
+In October 2009, Andoh was licensed as a reader in the Church of England for the parish of Herne Hill.